Robaina/MetaTag/README.md

 This repository contains tools to assign taxonomy and function annotations to short reads through pylogenetic tree evolutionary placement

 ## :wrench: Setup
-The easiest way to use TRAITS is through the provided [docker](https://www.docker.com/) container.
+The easiest way to use MetaTag is through the provided [docker](https://www.docker.com/) container.
 To use it, pull the image:

 ```
 docker pull ghcr.io/robaina/metatag:latest